ro-oliveira95/ro-oliveira95/README.md

 Hi, i'm a mechatronics engineer that in 2021 entered the professional software development world in search for what really moves me, and indeed found it.
-Started as a fullstack dev, but converged to do only backend stuff where my ♥️ lives.
+Started as a fullstack dev, but converged to do mainly backend stuff where my ♥️ lives.

 ## Areas of interest
 - Software design & architecture